-Churches in the Lutheran tradition are sometimes named after saints, like “Saint Mark’s Lutheran Church” or “Saint Luke’s Lutheran Church.”
-Many people are aware that Lutherans don’t have the same view as Roman Catholicism about saints, so why do they name their churches after them?
+Sometimes people name churches in the Lutheran tradition after saints, like “Saint Mark’s Lutheran Church” or “Saint Luke’s Lutheran Church.”
+Many people know Lutherans don’t have the same view as Roman Catholicism about saints, so why do they name their churches after them?

 Some Lutheran churches are named after saints to honor the lives of Christians from the past.
-In Lutheran teaching, the term “saint” can be applied to any genuine Christian.
-Using the term doesn’t imply that any Lutheran church is in theological agreement with the Catholic church on the doctrine.
+In Lutheran teaching, “saint” can be applied to any genuine Christian.
+Using the term doesn’t mean that any Lutheran church is in theological agreement with the Catholic church on the doctrine.

 Why do Lutherans believe the term saints refers to any Christian?
-What exactly is the difference between the Lutheran and Catholic view on the doctrine?
+What is the difference between the Lutheran and Catholic views on the doctrine?
 Keep reading to learn more.

 - Psalm 30:4, “Sing praises to the Lord, O you his saints, and give thanks to his holy name.”
 (ESV)